darciea/Darciea/README.md

 ## About Me

 I'm a Mechanical Engineering Student in my final Master's year at Imperial College.
-I'm looking to get into Machine Learning, specifically Social Robotics, so here are some of the projects I've done :)
+I'm looking to get into the field of AI and Robotics, specifically Social Robotics, so here are some of the projects I've done :)

 ## My favourite quotes